Applications

 Reduce lubricant

 Thanks to the low coefficient of friction of the GPA-PVD coating, the use of production aids can be reduced in many cases without affecting the quality of the finished part or tool wear.
-This means that less burnout is required in the sintering process.
+This also means that less burnout is required in the sintering process.
 This in turn benefits the environment.

 Reduce unit costs